 Sonnets and Poems

-- The Beautiful Elite: The Sonnets.
+- The Beautiful Elite: The sonnets.
 Shakespeare's sonnets were meant to be read only by a close circle of friends at court.
-They are intimately addressed to a Fair Youth, a handsome young man of Blue Blood, and to a woman known as a Dark Lady who is beautiful and of a high standing as well.
+They are intimately addressed to a Fair Youth, a handsome young man of Blue Blood, and to a woman known as the Dark Lady, who is beautiful and of a high standing as well.

 - Chaste Hero: Adonis, in "Venus and Adonis".

 - Crapsack World: In Sonnet 66, the world is presented as utterly corrupt and with no redeeming qualities.
 The poet feels Driven to Suicide and offers one reason after another for it.
 However, they are all refuted by the strongest reason against suicide: his love would be left alone in this heinous world.

 - Driven to Suicide: Lucrece in "The Rape of Lucrece".

 - In "The Phoenix and the Turtle"—where "turtle" means "turtledove".